Skip to main content

 Aqua is made for composing data on the open network.
 That means that you want to compose things if they do compose, even if you don't control its source code.

 Therefore Aqua follows the structural typing paradigm: if a type contains all the expected data, then it fits.
-For example, you can pass u8 in place of u16 or i16.
-Or ?bool in place of []bool.
-Or *string instead of ?string or []string.
+For example, you can pass u8 in place of u16 or i16, ?bool in place of []bool (or vice-versa), *string instead of ?string or []string.
 The same holds for products.

 For arrow types, Aqua checks the variance on arguments and contravariance on the return type.